arthurandreev/JavaHealeniumPOC/README.md

 1. **ng serve:** This part of the command is used to start the Angular CLI's development server.
 It compiles your Angular application's code, bundles it, and makes it available for testing and development.

 2. **--open:** This flag is an optional parameter that instructs the Angular CLI to automatically open a web browser.
 When you run "ng serve --open," it launches a default web browser, which then loads your Angular app.
-This makes it convenient for developers to quickly see the changes they make to the application in real-time as they code.

-In essence, "ng serve --open" is a time-saving command in Angular development.
-It simplifies the process of starting the development server and immediately visualizing your application in a web browser, allowing developers to iterate and test their code efficiently.
 ```